developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure all settings related to *Hotspot Mode* of the WLAN adapter on a device, with the exception of the state of *Hotspot Mode*, which is configured via **Hotspot State**.
+Use this *Sub-group* to configure all settings related to *Hotspot Mode* of the WLAN adapter on a device, with the exception of the state of *Hotspot Mode*, which is configured via **Hotspot State**.